denten-books/plain-text/0-intro.md

 explained to them, they gained in understanding of the genre.

-I take a similar approach in *Plain Text* by extending formal concerns with the mechanics of the literary "device" and "technique" to literary devices and technics proper.
+I take a similar approach in *Plain Text* by extending formal concerns with the mechanics of literary "device" and "technique" to literary devices and technics proper.
 I too am interested in how the literary thing is made.
-Because computers, as I will argue throughout, operate through symbolic and metaphorical substitution, we can use the methodology of formal symbolic analysis to our advantage.
-The overarching aim of the book is therefore to expose the illusion of verisimilitude between text on paper and the simulated text on a screen.
+Computers, as I will argue throughout, are essentially machines for universal symbolic manipulation.
+This property makes them particularly suitable as objects for figurative analysis, which aims to explicate concepts involved in the making of the metaphor.[^ln-egturner] Influenced by the tradition of literary exegesis in the work of scholars like Boris Eikhenbaum and Mark Turner, my overarching aim in *Plain Text* is therefore to expose the illusion of verisimilitude between text on paper and the simulated text on a screen.
 The words may look the same, but the underlying affordances of the medium differ in significant detail.
 As an example, consider a news report that alters its content based on the reader's location.
-Imagine an e-book reader that highlights popular passages of a novel in real time, shortening the less popular passages down to their algorithmically distilled summaries.
+Imagine also an e-book reader that highlights popular passages of a novel in real time, shortening the less popular passages down to their algorithmically distilled summaries.
 For a literary analyst, the instability of the digital medium means analysis cannot be confined to reading for surface meaning alone.
 How can close reading persist when reading devices reconfigure the text to fit individual tastes, mood, or politics?
 How would we even agree on the fact that we are reading the same text?
 The very possibility of interpretation comes into question.

-Yet despite its power to recall the world anew, estrangement cannot be practiced effectively in the mode of a monologue.
+Despite its power to recall the world anew, estrangement cannot be practiced effectively in the mode of a monologue.
 To produce meaning, Flusser reminds us, it must become dialogical practice.
 Perpetual exile is otherwise uninhabitable [@flusser_freedom_2003, 81].
 Estrangement thrusts the displaced into the chaos of unsettled existence.
-With time, the displaced make a new home, from which they can once again "receive noise as information" to produce meaning.
+With time, the displaced make a new home, from which they can once again "receive noise as information" and produce meaning.
 "I am embedded in the familiar," Flusser wrote, "so that I can reach out toward the unfamiliar and create things yet unknown" [@flusser_freedom_2003, 12].
 The expellee and the settled inhabitant need each other.
-Through what Flusser calls "creative dialogue," the dialectics of exile can lead to "informed renewal" of shared space [@flusser_freedom_2003, 84].
+The dialectics of exile can lead to "informed renewal" of shared space only through what Flusser called a "creative dialogue" between the settled and the unsettled [@flusser_freedom_2003, 84].
 Without the protection of one's home, everything turns to noise.
 There can no information without a dwelling, Flusser wrote, "and without information, in a chaotic world, one can neither feel nor think nor act" [@flusser_does_2011, 12].
-By this dynamic displacement and habituation enter into a continual dialog.
+By this dynamic displacement and habituation enter into a continuing conversation.
+But what is the "other" to estrangement?

 ## 0.3 Computational hermeneutics